Property is the largest assets most people own in their lifetimes.

 Who is responsible for keeping a property secure during probate?

-The executor or administrator is responsible for keeping the property secure while not being lived in.
+The executor or administrator is responsible for keeping the property secure.
+They usually don’t allow anyone to live in it, either.

-If the home is damaged while probate is being completed, the executor or administrator may be liable to the beneficiaries and creditors if, for example, it decreases in value.
+If the home is damaged during probate, the executor or administrator may be liable.

-In addition to installing security measures and getting the correct insurance, you may have to take care of more minor details.
+So, installing security measures and getting the correct insurance is essential.
+You may also have to take care of more minor details, include turning on the heating in cold seasons.